The one thing that sets this strawberry cake apart from others? Reduce fresh strawberry puree down and add to the best white cake batter.

-- Where to Buy Freeze-Dried Strawberries?
-I always find them in my regular grocery store in the dried fruit aisle.
-Wegmans, Giant, Trader Joe’s and Target carries them.
-Keep your eyes peeled– they’re more commonly found that you think!
+- Where to Buy Freeze-Dried Strawberries: I always find them in my regular grocery store in the aisle with the dried fruit.
+Target, Whole Foods, and Trader Joe’s carry them, and I’ve also found them in some health food stores.
 Do not use the chewy/gummy dried strawberries.
-You need FREEZE-dried strawberries which grind into a powder.
+You need FREEZE-dried strawberries, which grind into a powder.
 If you can’t find them anywhere, just leave them out of the frosting and add another 1/2 cup of confectioners’ sugar.

-- 9×13 Inch Cake: Simply pour the batter into a greased and lightly floured 9×13 inch pan and bake for 40 minutes or until a toothpick inserted in the center comes out clean.
+- 9×13-Inch Cake: Simply pour the batter into a greased 9×13-inch pan and bake for 40 minutes or until a toothpick inserted in the center comes out clean.

 - Cupcakes: Fill cupcake pans 2/3 full with batter.
-Bake for 20-22 minutes.
-Makes 2 and 1/2 dozen cupcakes.
-For 14-15 cupcakes, follow my strawberry cupcakes recipe, which is adapted from this strawberry cake.
+Bake for 20–22 minutes.
+Makes 30 cupcakes.
+For 14–15 cupcakes, follow my strawberry cupcakes recipe, which is adapted from this strawberry cake.

-- Food Coloring: If you want, you can add 1-2 small drops of pink or red food coloring for a lovely pink shade to the baked cake.
+- Food Coloring: If you want, you can add 1–2 small drops of pink or red food coloring to deepen the pink color of the cake.
 I add 1 small drop of pink gel food coloring.

 Keywords: strawberries, pink